 Early signs and symptoms of pregnancy

-If you think you might be pregnant, here are the tell-tale signs to look out for:
+If you think you might be pregnant, here are some of the early pregnancy symptoms to look out for.

 Feeling nauseous and sick

-And don’t be fooled by the name – ‘morning’ sickness can strike at any time of day or night, not just in the mornings!
+Morning sickness is one of the very common signs of early pregnancy3.
+It usually starts between four and seven weeks of pregnancy, and in most cases, symptoms will subside anywhere between 16 and 20 weeks4.
+Don’t be fooled by the name – ‘morning’ sickness can strike at any time of day or night, not just in the mornings5.

 Going to the loo a lot…or not enough